amitsaha/echorand.me/content/posts/kubernetes-notes.md

 ### OR rules

-Let's now write the correct version of the policy to cause a violation if either the namespace is empty or the namespace is default:
+Let's now write the correct version of the policy to cause a violation if either the namespace is undefined, empty string or `default`:

 ```
 package k8svalidnamespace

 violation[{"msg": msg, "details": {}}] {
-  not input.input.review.object.metadata.namespace
+  not input.review.object.metadata.namespace
   msg := "Namespace should not be unspecified"
 }

 violation[{"msg": msg, "details": {}}] {
-  value := input.input.review.object.metadata.namespace
+  value := input.review.object.metadata.namespace
   count(value) == 0
   msg := sprintf("Namespace should not be empty: %v", [value])
 }